Samsung/tizen-docs/docs/application/native/guides/ui/efl/mobile/component-button.md

    button = elm_button_add(parent);
    ```

-2. Set a [style](#styles) and fill the button with a text or an image according to the style:f
+2. Set a [style](#styles) and fill the button with a text or an image according to the style:

    - Set a style to the button with the `elm_object_style_set()` function.
 If you use the default style, you can skip this step.